 The Museum of Boulder, in partnership with the Boulder County NAACP Chapter and the Boulder Public Library, will develop activities to highlight the history of Black people in Colorado with our newly awarded IMLS: Museums for America grant.

-Over the next three years, the museum will employ a community-centered process and develop an exhibit and educational curricula to address the underrepresentation of Black histories in Colorado.
+Over three years (and beyond), the Museum will employ a community-centered process and develop an exhibit and educational curricula to address the underrepresentation of Black histories in Colorado.

 The program will collect original oral histories and research, consolidate research data and make it publicly available, and host a series of programs about race.